 7.15 Should the Chair of the SMC suspend or terminate an award, at the written request of the student within 14 days, a review of the decision will be undertaken by an appeal panel.
 The appeal panel will comprise the Senior Deputy Vice-Chancellor/nominee (Chair), two staff members of the College of Arts, Society and Education appointed by the Dean, and either the Student Association Academic Support Services Co-ordinator or the Student Association Welfare Co-ordinator.
 The staff members appointed by the Dean will have no association with the assessment of activities in which unsatisfactory performance is alleged.
 Unless the circumstances are exceptional, the appeal panel will consider only the student’s grounds for requesting the review, any documents relevant to the finding of unsatisfactory performance, and the reasons for the decision of the Chair of the SMC.

-7.16 Scholarship amounts quoted below may vary annually, usually upwards.
-At the conclusion of the courses
+7.16 Scholarship amount quoted may vary annually, usually upwards.
+At the conclusion of the course approved by the SMC, the scholarship payment will cease a week after the end of the course's final examination period.

 8.1 For all applicants with